jhagenauer/spawnn/EXAMPLE.md

 #### 5. Prepare spatial coordinates

-The shapefile consists only of area features.
-Most spatial models of SPAWNN require features with coordinates.
+The shapefile consists only of areal objects/counties with socioeconomic data but spatial models of SPAWNN require also coordinate features.
 To automatically generate these features, click on 'Add centroid coordinates'.

 #### 6. Select additional features.